ProCode-Software/proicons/site/src/docs/contributing/design-guidelines/index.md

 Before submitting your icons, please make sure to follow our [naming conventions](naming).

 ## Submitting New Icons
-When you have your icons designed, please follow our [contributing guide](https://github.com/ProCode-Software/proicons/blob/main/CONTRIBUTING.md#adding-an-icon) on how to add your icon to the set and
+When you have your icons designed, please follow our [contributing guide](https://github.com/ProCode-Software/proicons/blob/main/CONTRIBUTING.md#adding-an-icon) on how to add your icon to the set and send in your pull request.